InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 ## Patlet

 Teams have started adopting InnerSource.
 The practice is spreading to multiple departments.
-Understanding of what constitutes an InnerSource project are wide spread though.
+However, the understanding of what constitutes an InnerSource project is not widespread.
 The solution is to provide a maturity model to allow for teams to go through a self check and discover patterns and practices that they are not yet aware of.

 ## Problem

 When InnerSource adoption in an enterprise starts to increase, individual mentoring of each project through one evangelist becomes unfeasible.
-Also more and more people are gaining at least a basic understanding of what it means to work in an InnerSource project.
-Looking at all InnerSource projects though the depth of understanding for the concept will diverge.
+Also, more and more people are gaining at least a basic understanding of what it means to work in an InnerSource project.
+Looking at all InnerSource projects through the depth of understanding for the concept will diverge.
 Teams may not be aware of proven patterns that would help them move to the next level and solve issues and pain points that they are dealing with.